ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/README.md

 The SQL code for the data cleaning process can be found in the file [cleaning_transformation.sql](https://github.com/ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/blob/main/Queries/cleaning_transformation.sql).
 This file contains all the necessary SQL queries for removing cancellations, duplicates, and invalid entries to ensure the dataset is cleaned and ready for analysis.

+### **4. Analyze**
+This section outlines the steps of analysis performed to assess cohort performance and temporal trends for UK-based online retailers.
+The goal is to evaluate customer retention, churn rates, total revenue per cohort, and key temporal trends such as new customer acquisition and changes in active customer counts.
+The following steps were used to extract and calculate insights from the data and the code for SQL queries for the analysis process can be found in the file [analyze.sql](https://github.com/ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/blob/main/Queries/analyze.sql).

+#### **1. Cohort Performance Analysis**
+Cohort analysis provides insights into customer retention and behavior over time, enabling an understanding of how different customer groups (cohorts) contribute to overall revenue and engagement.
+The code for SQL queries for Cohort Performance Analysis can be found in the file [analyze.sql](https://github.com/ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/blob/main/Queries/analyze.sql).

+- **Monthly Cohort Assignment**:
+  Customers are grouped into cohorts based on the month of their first purchase (`Cohort_Month`).
+This is calculated by identifying the minimum transaction date for each customer and extracting the year and month.

+- **Total Revenue Per Cohort**:
+  The total revenue for each cohort is calculated by summing the product of `Quantity` and `UnitPrice` for all transactions made by customers within each cohort, grouped by cohort and transaction month.

+- **Average Revenue per Customer**:
+  For each cohort, the average revenue per customer is calculated as the total revenue for the cohort divided by the number of unique customers in that cohort.

+- **Customer Retention Per Cohort**:
+  Retention is measured by counting the number of unique customers from each cohort who make purchases in subsequent months.
+This is grouped by `Cohort_Month` and `Order_Month`.

+- **Retention Rate**:
+  The retention rate is calculated as the percentage of customers in a cohort who make purchases in a specific month.
+It is derived as:
+  **Retention Rate (%) = (Active Customers in Month / Initial Customers in Cohort) × 100**

+- **Churn Rate**:
+  Churn rate measures the percentage of customers who stop making purchases.
+It is calculated as:
+  **Churn Rate (%) = 100 - Retention Rate (%)**

+---

+#### **2. Temporal Trends Analysis**
+Temporal trends provide insights into how key metrics evolve over time, helping assess customer engagement, revenue trends, and business performance.
+These metrics were calculated

+- **Key Metrics Analyzed**:
+  - **Total Revenue**: Calculated as the sum of `Quantity × UnitPrice` for all transactions in each month.
+This measures the overall revenue generated over time.
+  - **Active Customers**: The count of unique customers who made purchases in each month.
+This reflects customer engagement and activity trends.
+  - **New Customer Acquisition**: The count of customers making their first purchase in each month.
+This metric tracks growth in the customer base.

+- **Percentage Change**:
+  For each metric, the percentage change from the starting month is calculated using **calculated fields in Tableau** as:
+  **Percentage Change (%) = ((Current Month Value - Starting Month Value) / Starting Month Value) × 100**

+ All these key metrics are calculated using **calculated fields in Tableau**, leveraging the cleaned dataset.

+By comparing these metrics month-over-month, temporal trends highlight areas of growth or decline, seasonal patterns, and the effectiveness of marketing or customer retention strategies.

+---

+This analysis provides a detailed view of customer cohorts, retention, and revenue generation over time.
+Results are visualized through an interactive Tableau dashboard, enabling further exploration and actionable insights for strategic decision-making.